-What is an Early Childhood Early Intervention (ECEI) Partner?
+What is an Early Childhood Approach (ECA) Partner?

-The role of ECEI Partners is to work with you to identify your child's individual support needs and goals and work out what supports will be best for your child and your family.
+The role of ECA Partners is to work with you to identify your child's individual support needs and goals and work out what supports will be best for your child and your family.
 They will then draft a plan of supports to help them towards their goals, which goes to an NDIS delegate to approve.
 They will explain the plan, give you information about services in your local community and help you to link with the services you choose.
 They will also monitor and review your child's progress towards their goals.

-In Western Australia, Wanslea is the NDIS Early Childhood Early Intervention Partner.
-You can contact Wanslea by phoning 1300 969 645 or emailing ndis@wanslea.asn.au
+In Western Australia, Wanslea is the NDIS Early Childhood Approach Partner.
+You can contact Wanslea by phoning 1300 969 645 or emailing wanslea.admin@ndis.gov.au